willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/segundo-projeto-fire-alarm.md

 module.exports = FireAlarm;
 ```

-With this we have the first feedback for the users of our application.
+With this, we have the first feedback for the users of our application.
 The next step will be to add the SMS sending functionality using the Twilio API.

 ## Sending SMS to your phone using Twilio